-- Tuesday between 4 8:30 p.m. is the check-in time for livestock projects except for dogs and cats.
-See the dog and cat sections of the show book for details on the dog and cat show. - Exhibit tags for projects will be distributed by your 4-H club leader.
+- Tuesday between 5 8 p.m. is the general project check in and 5 9 p.m. is the check-in time for livestock projects except for dogs and cats.
+See the dog and cat sections of the show book for details on the dog and cat show. - · Exhibit tags for projects will be distributed by your 4-H club leader.
 Securely attach exhibit tags to your projects. - Do not leave valuables with projects.
 You can bring them to your judging. - All general 4-H projects are conference judged.
 Please sign up for conference judging with the project area superintendent at check-in.
-The judge spends approximately five to ten minutes per interview, so if you are the tenth person to sign up on the judging sheet you may arrive approximately 45 minutes after judging begins. - We are somewhat flexible with the judging schedules.
+The judge spends approximately five to ten minutes per interview. - We are somewhat flexible with the judging schedules.
 If you have a conflict with other 4-H related judging times, see an Extension staff member or adult volunteer serving as project coordinator.
 All projects must be conference judged to be eligible for State Fair exhibit consideration. - Look at the maps for registration and judging locations.
 The doors to the Humiston building will only be used to admit 4-H exhibitors for judging.
 All other fairgoers should not enter the building until all judging is complete.
 It will then be open to 4-H members and public for viewing.
 It will close at 4:30 p.m. on Saturday.
-The 4-H Building will close every other night by 8 p.m. - See General Rules of the Livingston County 4-H Show in this show book.
+The 4-H Building will close every other night by 8 p.m. - · See General Rules of the Livingston County 4-H Show in this show book.

-If I checked in a project on Wednesday and have it judged on another day, how do I get it for judging?
+If I checked in a project on Tuesday and have it judged on another day, how do I get it for judging?